What is Sexual Assault?

 RIVERWOODS BRIDGE EVENT

-In 2024, CAPSA will be launching an annual event for Sexual Assault Awareness Month to be held at the Riverwoods Conference Center, utilizing the bridge between Riverwoods and TownePlace Suites as a symbolic element.
+In 2024, CAPSA launched an annual event for Sexual Assault Awareness Month to be held at the Riverwoods Conference Center, utilizing the bridge between Riverwoods and TownePlace Suites as a symbolic element.
 The theme of the event revolves around the idea of bridging services and bringing support.

-This event is scheduled later in the month, Monday, April 29, from 3:00 to 5:00 PM, to increase the likelihood of favorable weather, allowing us to make full use of the bridge both symbolically and as a location for guests to stand on for a photo opportunity with leaders.
-This event aims not only to show appreciation for our current supporters but also to encourage broader community involvement.
+This year, the Bridging Hope event is scheduled for Monday, April 7, from 3:30 to 5:00 PM.
+This event aims not only to show appreciation for our current supporters, but also to encourage broader community involvement.

 How to Raise Awareness